mikeizbicki/cmc-csci040/hw_05/README.md

 1. your webpage uses AJAX to dynamically change content on the page for all of your implemented features (partial credit will be awarded if some features work)

+HINT:

+1. [The Flask MegaTutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) covers how to implement all of these features in a twitter clone project.
+If you fully work through this tutorial, you would get all of the extra credits.

 ## Submission